-- A. All land having a slope of twenty percent (20%) or greater that is not a part of an approved limit of disturbance shall remain in its natural state and shall not be graded, fenced, or otherwise disturbed. - B. The planting of additional vegetation and/or the addition of sprinkler irrigation systems is allowed. - C. Roads, trails, firebreaks, utilities, retention walls, and driveways can traverse these areas if it is demonstrated that they adhere to cuts and fills requirements in section 10-9A-17-4 of this article and other requirements in this code or that by their construction other adverse conditions are mitigated.
+- A. All land having a slope of twenty percent to twenty nine percent (20% 29%) or greater that is not a part of an approved limit of disturbance shall remain in its natural state and shall not be graded, fenced, or otherwise disturbed. - B. The planting of additional vegetation and/or the addition of sprinkler irrigation systems is allowed. - C. Roads, trails, firebreaks, utilities, retention walls, and driveways can traverse these areas if it is demonstrated that they adhere to cuts and fills requirements in section 10-9A-17-4 10-9B-13-5 of this article and other requirements in this code or that by their construction other adverse conditions are mitigated.